 a village community in a high cold region in Nepal

 a community of displaced persons around Kassala in Sudan.

 The project worked with communities to identify, install and monitor sustainable technologies to alleviate smoke.
 This led to very different solutions in each country.
 In Kenya, a wide spectrum of options from very low cost 'fireless cookers' to metal smoke hoods was adopted.
 In Nepal, space heating is needed, and insulation, improved stoves and smoke hoods have been researched.
 In Sudan, LPG stoves were universally adopted, and the project has led to nearly 1000 households adopting this cleaner fuel.

-The project is now in a second phase, developing the interventions that have proved popular but have not shown the levels of smoke reduction required, and scaling up those that have been successful through commercial routes.
-Partnerships and collaboration have been vital to the project, and as the work enters this ‘scaling up’ phase, these early relationships are proving to be even more valuable.
+The then entered a second phase, developing the interventions that have proved popular but have not shown the levels of smoke reduction required, and scaling up those that have been successful through commercial routes.
+Partnerships and collaboration have been vital to the project, and as the work entered this 'scaling up' phase, these early relationships proved to be even more valuable.